evadecker/eva.town/src/pages/about/index.md

 layout: ../../layouts/ProseLayout.astro
 title: About Eva
 description: It’s pronounced AY-vuh.
-datePublished: 2023-10-01 19:34:31-04:00
+datePublished: 2023-10-03 01:03:55-04:00
 ---

 I began coding in the late 2000s, typing into a textarea of vBulletin for a Nintendo fan forum.
 Without syntax highlighting, `border-radius`, or `flexbox`, I'd spend hours exporting assets from Photoshop and laying out content in CSS.

-Type a few characters, and suddenly every `button` would change colors on hover.
+Type a few characters, and suddenly every `button` changes colors on hover.
 (From blue to... a slightly different blue!)
 I thought this was the coolest thing in the world.

 I still think coding is cool.